-His new album ‘Health Is Wealth‘ was released on Greensleeves Records in September 2017 to worldwide acclaim.
+His latest album ‘Health Is Wealth‘ was released on Greensleeves Records in 2017 to worldwide acclaim.
 In true International style, the tracks were produced in Jamaica, the US, the UK, Japan and Germany and features guest vocals from ’70’s Legendary Reggae Icon’ Maxi Priest.

 Macka B continues to tour; performing in faraway places such as Mayotte Island, Hawaii, Mexico all 4 corners of Europe.
-A recent trip to the Far East took in; Hong Kong, Thailand and Japan.
-He will be spreading consciousness, humility and breaking down barriers.
+A recent trip to the Far East took in; Hong Kong, Thailand and Japan and Summer 2019 saw him perform storming sets at the amazing Rainforest World Music Festival, Borneo and Goa Sunsplash, India, spreading consciousness, humility and breaking down barriers.

 ‘The highlight of the night was the fantastic Macka B with his latest project The Roots Ragga Band, whose Prince Far-I style toasting over a lively concoction of roots, ska and dancehall spread positive messages of gender equality, self respect, ganja legalisation and anti-racism to an enthusiastic audience.’

 ‘Cult toaster Macka B amazed an unsuspecting audience with his positive reggae vibrations and songs about being a vegan.
 It was really uplifting, lively stuff and great to see people not letting heavy wellies and mud stop them from skanking.’